What To Expect During ACL Surgery Recovery

 The First Week After ACL Surgery:

-When getting up to go to use the bathroom, the patient is encouraged to put weight on the knee, as much as they can tolerate while using their crutches, walker and knee immobilizer.
+When getting up to go to use the bathroom, the patient is encouraged to put weight on the knee, as much as they can tolerate while using their crutches, walker, and knee immobilizer.

-During this phase goals for the patient are:
+During this phase, patient goals are:

 - Full passive knee extension and 110 degrees of flexion (or 90 degrees if the meniscus repaired)